 It was only after I truly realized that they are not Who I am trying please, was I truly freed from that pride.

-So, how do we approach a healthy lifestyle postpartum without allowing the anxiety of what other people might think paralyze us with fear?
+So, how do we approach a healthy mommy lifestyle without allowing the anxiety of what other people might think paralyze us with fear?

 How to be more more positive about your choices in healthy living?
 2 words – With Confidence